 $200 for 5ml

-Latisse is the only FDA-approved treatment clinically proven to grow lashes.
+LATISSE® is the only Health Canada approved prescription product clinically proven to grow lashes.

 You may start seeing results in as little as 4 weeks and should achieve full growth in 16 weeks.

-Once you begin, you must continue applying the topical solution each night.
-If you stop using Latisse at any time, your eyelashes will return to their previous appearance over several weeks to months.
+Once you begin LATISSE®, in order to maintain the results, you need to continue applying the topical solution each night.
+If you stop using LATISSE® at any time, your eyelashes will return to their previous appearance over several weeks to months.

 Side effects are possible, here’s what to look out for: